 In Windows 8, the humble defragmentation tool has evolved to carry on other roles, apart from its disk defragmentation role.
 While in Windows 7 and Windows Vista, the Disk Defragmenter tool did improve, it still continued to only defragment the fragmented files and data.
 In Windows 11/10/8, however, it optimizes your storage in Thinly Provisioned environments – using Storage Optimizer.
-The Defragment tool in now called Defragment and Optimize Tool in Windows 8/10, and includes the Storage Optimizer.
+The Defragment tool is now called Defragment and Optimize Tool in Windows 10/8, and includes the Storage Optimizer.

 Defragment and Optimize Tool in Windows 11/10

 What is Storage Optimizer in Windows 11/10

 The Storage Optimizer in Windows 11/10 now takes care of maintenance activities like compacting data and complying with file system allocation to enable capacity reclamation on thinly provisioned disks.
 If your storage platform supports it, Storage Optimizer will consolidate lightly used ‘slabs’ of storage and release those freed storage ‘slabs’ back to your storage pool for use by other Spaces or LUNs.
 It does so periodically, without any user intervention from the user, and completes the task provided the task is not interrupted by the user.

-In Windows 8, when the Storage Optimizer detects that the volume is mounted on an SSD – it sends a complete set of TRIM hints for the entire volume again – this is done at idle time and helps to allow for SSDs that were unable to cleanup earlier – a chance to react to these hints and cleanup and optimizer for the best performance.
+In Windows 8, when the Storage Optimizer detects that the volume is mounted on an SSD – it sends a complete set of TRIM hints for the entire volume again – this is done at an idle time and helps to allow for SSDs that were unable to clean up earlier – a chance to react to these hints and cleanup and optimizer for the best performance.